rafaelre898/test-project/README.md

 - Any creative styling enhancements.

-When complete, do a pull request on the development branch.
+When complete, add the fork to your personal Github and send a link.

 Any questions, please reach out. ryan.chesnut@concora.com